johnwargo/random-errors-static/_posts/2019-07-13-pwa-folder.md

 {% endhighlight %}

 With that in place, it works great; you can see the final version on the (currently incomplete) [PWA Learn](https://pwalearn.com/tipcalc/) web site.

+Google's [Web Manifest documentation](https://developers.google.com/web/fundamentals/web-app-manifest/) has this type of configuration in its sample manifest file.